kylepeyton/kylepeyton.github.io/index.markdown

 Fellow in the [Melbourne Institute of Applied Economics and Social Research](http://melbourneinstitute.unimelb.edu.au/) at the
 [University of Melbourne](http://www.unimelb.edu.au/).

 I completed an M.A. in Statistics from the [Department of Statistics and Data Science](http://statistics.yale.edu/) at Yale University in 2017, and have an undergraduate degree in Accounting and Economics from the [Quinlan School of Business at Loyola University Chicago](https://www.luc.edu/quinlan/index.shtml).
-My [cv is here](https://kylepeyton.github.io/assets/Peyton_Kyle_CV.pdf) and some recent examples of [teaching materials are here](https://github.com/kylepeyton/PLSC504/tree/master/Section)
+My [academic cv is here](https://kylepeyton.github.io/assets/Peyton_Kyle_CV.pdf) and some examples of [recent teaching materials are here](https://github.com/kylepeyton/PLSC504/tree/master/Section).